exalif/angular-libs/projects/exalif/ngx-breadcrumbs/README.md

 export class AppModule {}
 ```

-Place the `breadcrumbs` component, which will render the breadcrumbs,
+Place the `lib-breadcrumbs` component, which will render the breadcrumbs,
 somewhere in your markup.

 ```typescript